-The AAUT enable our best teachers in Australia to have a greater impact not only on the students but more broadly, on their institution, discipline and across the higher education sector.
-We should look to and learn from teaching award recipients who have pursued bold new visions for the future of higher education and developed systematic approaches to reinventing teaching.
+The AAUT enable our best teachers in Australia to have a greater impact not only on their students but more broadly, on their institution, discipline and across the higher education sector.
+We should look to and learn from teaching award recipients who have pursued bold new visions for the future of higher education and developed systematic approaches to re-inventing teaching.

-Key findings from the AAUTY recipients indicated that receiving such a prestigious award constituted a turning-point for their careers:
+Key findings from the AAUTY recipients indicated that receiving such a prestigious award constituted a turning-point for their careers.
+According to the recipients, the AAUTY:

-- " Enabled many to move into strategic positions - " Played a key role in developing teaching and learning initiatives or professional learning schemes - " Enhanced their personal recognition and leadership capacity - " Enhanced their ability to champion change in learning and teaching policies and practices - " Engaged in high-level education strategic activities - " Invited to share their innovative, evidence-based teaching practices - " Gave motivational speeches on embracing the advancement of technology, developing students as global citizens and being creative and innovative in their teaching practice. - " Raised their profiles as they became drivers for change even in strong research-focused cultures.
+- · enabled them to move into strategic positions; - played a key role in developing teaching and learning initiatives, or professional learning schemes; - enhanced their personal recognition and leadership capacity; - enhanced their ability to champion change in learning and teaching policies and practices; - engaged them in high-level strategic activities in higher education; - invited them to share their innovative, evidencebased teaching practices; - provided them with the opportunity to speak about embracing the advancement of technology, developing students as global citizens and being creative and innovative in their teaching practice; - raised their professional profiles as they became drivers for change, even in strong research-focused cultures.

-The sector is indebted to the dedication, commitment and achievements that AAUTY have shown to prepare their students for their future careers.
+The higher education sector is indebted to the dedication, commitment and achievements that AAUTY recipients have shown to prepare their students for their future careers.